St Swithun’s School: Explore Reviews, Rankings, Fees, And More

 Admissions Process: Entering St Swithun's School

-Enroll for Year 7 before the end of Year 5.
-In Year 6, candidates take the ISEB Common Pre-test, which is overseen by Ms. Gandee, the vice-chair of ISEB’s board.
-Following this, UK-based candidates complete the school’s own entry papers, while overseas candidates take the UKiset exam.
-The primary source of students comes from the school’s own preparatory programme, with others originating from institutions such as Twyford Prep, Prince’s Mead School, local primary schools, and London preparatory schools.
+For Year 7 entry, families are advised to register before the end of Year 5.
+In Year 6, candidates sit the ISEB Common Pre-Test, overseen by Ms Gandee, Vice-Chair of the ISEB Board.
+UK-based applicants then complete the school’s own entry assessments, while overseas candidates take the UKiset.
+Most pupils progress from the school’s own preparatory programme, with additional intake from schools such as Twyford Prep, Prince’s Mead, local primary schools, and a range of London preparatory schools.

-For Year 9 admission, prospective students should register in Year 6, undergo exams in Year 7, and receive early offers.
-Late applicants will be assessed in the autumn of Year 8.
-Candidates aiming for Year 12 entry will be interviewed and evaluated in their chosen A-level subjects during the autumn of Year 11.
-St Swithun’s also conducts an EAL (English as an Additional Language) assessment for individuals whose first language is not English.
+For Year 9 entry, prospective pupils typically register in Year 6, sit entrance assessments during Year 7, and may receive early offers.
+Late applicants are assessed in the autumn of Year 8.
+Sixth form (Year 12) applicants are interviewed and assessed in their chosen A-level subjects during the autumn term of Year 11.
+Applicants whose first language is not English are also required to complete an EAL assessment, ensuring appropriate academic support where needed.

 SEN Support